 Relaxation

 Relaxation is an active skill that requires practise.
-Like sleeping, you can’t force a state of relaxation.
-It requires mental rest as well as physical and so differs from passive activities such as watching television or reading.
+It requires both mental and physical rest, and so differs from passive activities such as watching television or reading.
 It’s also not the same as sleeping.
+But like sleeping, you can’t force a state of relaxation.

 Types of relaxation